ref-finance/ref-token/ref-token/README.md

 ### Compiling

-You can build release version by running next scripts inside each contract folder:
+You can build release version by running:

 ```
-source ./build_docker.sh
+source ./docker_build.sh
 ```

 ### Deploying to TestNet